micw/jenkins-k8s-pipeline/README.md

         * The tag will be release-1.2.3 (where 1.2.3 is the maven release version)
         * The release itself will be build by a new jenkins job created from the new tag
     * with options(), additional command line options can be passed to maven
+    * if appendBranchToVersion is set to true, the branch name will be added to maven before deploying to nexus.
+This allows to have snapshot of branch builds.
+Optionally a list of branches that will not be added to the version can be specified (default is to append all branches except "master")
 * If a docker section is present, a docker build+push will be performed
     * imageName must be set
     * tag may be set.
 If not set, the current git branch or tag will be used.